-It’s perfect for use with tents, pop-up campers, small hunting blinds, or any other tent that needs heat.
+It’s perfect for tents, pop-up campers, small hunting blinds, or any other tent that needs heat.

-If you’re looking for a tent heater that can heat up 95 square feet, check out the Mr. Heater MH4B.
-It’s great for camping in cold weather and has some excellent safety features.
+If you’re looking for a tent heater that can heat up to 95 square feet, check out the Mr. Heater MH4B.
+It’s great for camping in cold weather and has excellent safety features.

 Make sure you follow the instructions for lighting the pilot.
 Sometimes it can be a little finicky.